vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/active-directory/Get-ADPrincipalGuid.md

 Get-ADPrincipalGuid -domain sfo.rainpole.io -user svc-vsphere-ad -pass VMw@re1! -principal gg-sso-admin
 ```

-This example retrieves the details for the gg-sso-admin domain.
+This example retrieves the details for the group gg-sso-admin from the domain.

 ## Parameters